OmerFainshtein/devops-assignment/README.md

 # devops-assignment

 This repository contains a comprehensive Continuous Integration (CI) process using Jenkins, Docker, and Docker-compose.
-The CI process is set up to run a simple web app.
+The CI process is set up to run a web app.
 Please note that this program is designed to run specifically on a Linux environment.

 ## Instructions
 Follow these steps to set up and run the CI process and the web app: